Pop Culture Madness!

 Psycho was the first movie in the USA to show a flushing toilet, which was a "cause of concern for the censors".
 The blood from the famous shower scene in the 1960 horror film was actually chocolate sauce, because it showed up better on black-and-white film, and had more realistic density than stage blood.

-The Los Angeles Lakers are named as such because until 1960 they played in Minneapolis, Minnesota - "Land of 10,000 lakes".
+The Los Angeles Lakers are named as such because until 1960, they played in Minneapolis, Minnesota – “Land of 10,000 lakes”.

 RIP, Scandals, Sad and Odd News

-Racecar driver Alan Stacey died in 1960 when he crashed, after being hit in the face by a bird at 120 MPH.
+Racecar driver Alan Stacey died in 1960 when he crashed after being hit in the face by a bird at 120 MPH.

-In November 1960, several witnesses saw a phantom army on a road near Otterburn, Northumberland, the site of a 1388 battle between Kingdom of Scotland and the Kingdom of England.
+In November 1960, several witnesses saw a phantom army on a road near Otterburn, Northumberland, the site of a 1388 battle between the Kingdom of Scotland and the Kingdom of England.
 (Scotland won)

 From 1960 to 1977, the nuclear trigger code given to the President of the US was 00000000.

 Israeli agents staked out a house in Argentina, suspecting Hitler henchman Adolph Eichmann and his family had relocated there.
-After watching him come and go for weeks, agents got their proof when he came home with a bouquet of flowers on March 21, Eichmann's 25th wedding anniversary.
+After watching him come and go for weeks, agents got their proof when he came home with a bouquet on March 21, Eichmann’s 25th wedding anniversary.

-Oliver Cromwell was disinterred in 1661 for a "posthumous execution."
-His decapitated head was passed around between collectors and museum owners until finally being re-buried in 1960.
+Oliver Cromwell was disinterred in 1661 for a “posthumous execution.”
+His decapitated head was passed between collectors and museum owners until finally being re-buried in 1960.

 The main villains of Psycho (1960), The Texas Chain Saw Massacre (1974), and The Silence of the Lambs (1991) were all loosely based on the same person: Wisconsin serial killer Ed Gein.

-Operation Acoustic Kitty: a 1960's CIA operation to implant a listening device in a cat to spy on the Soviets.
-In the first test, the cat was released in Washington DC. and promptly run over by a taxi.
+Operation Acoustic Kitty: a 1960s CIA operation to implant a listening device in a cat to spy on the Soviets.
+In the first test, the cat was released in Washington, DC., and promptly run over by a taxi.

 President JFK was a huge James Bond fan.
 He first met the author of the series, Ian Fleming, at a dinner party in 1960.
 They allegedly bounced around ideas about how to get rid of Fidel Castro.